-To better assess any potential emission impacts from the 800 megawatt CPV Sentinel natural gas-powered electric generation facility to the Desert Hot Springs area, the South Coast Air Quality Management District (SCAQMD) operates an air pollution monitor directly downwind of the power plant.
-The monitor measures levels of fine particulates (PM2.5) on a continuous basis, providing real-time hourly data.
+To better assess any potential emission impacts from the 800 megawatt CPV Sentinel natural gas-powered electric generation facility to the Desert Hot Springs area, the South Coast Air Quality Management District (SCAQMD) has been operating an air pollution monitor directly downwind of the power plant since May 2014.
+The monitor measures levels of fine particulate matter (PM2.5) on a continuous basis, providing real-time hourly data.

 Below are links to the data

 Recent Hourly Data: Hourly PM2.5 (ug/m3) concentrations for the last 24 hours